 We develop a way of being, loving and doing.
 We seek to establish positive relationships with all members of the community, founded on love, which create a climate for learning in an educational setting, for passing on values, and for personal growth.
 We deepen our experience of the loving presence of God within others and ourselves.
 This presence of God is a profound experience of being personally loved by God, and the conviction that He is close to us in our daily human experiences.

-Marcellin Champagnat was a man of work, a sworn enemy of laziness.
-Marcellin, the builder, shows us the importance of being ready to “roll up our sleeves”.
+Saint Marcellin Champagnat was a man of work, a sworn enemy of laziness.
+As a builder, he shows us the importance of being ready to “roll up our sleeves”.
 We follow his example in being generous of heart and constant and persevering in our daily work as well as in the efforts we undertake for our own ongoing learning.
 Young people learn that work is a powerful means of self-fulfillment, of giving purpose and meaning to life, and of contributing to the general economic, social and cultural wellbeing of the society in which they live.